paddymills/cmpsc472/src/homework/hw4/notes.md

 #added a function that will loop through the procs and see if a given id is in the queueu waiting for a hayride

+# Patrick - I think we need to handle when a full hayride is not picked, but a full hayride can be picked from a different set in the queue

+sorry, did not mean to do so much of the ride, but I had the queue so ripped apart I felt bad leaving it for you to figure out.

+try implementing the hayride from the fathers end. you will want to call build_ride(str) where str is a string that receives the output of who is on the ride. you will then need to access hayride_pids and loop through it to wake up the processes by calling revive(pid). note that a pid of 0 is not a pid. this is the case of 2 adults on a ride (the third pid will be 0 meaning no one.)